samdark/yii2-cookbook/book/forms-activeform-js.md

 Custom Validation
 -----------------

-In case you want to change the validation of an attribute in JS based on a new condition, you can do it with the rule property whenClient, but in the case you need a validation that doesn't depends on rules (only client side), you can try this:
+In case you want to change the validation of an attribute in JS based on a new condition, you can do it with the rule property whenClient, but in the case you need a validation that doesn't depend on rules (only client side), you can try this:

 ```javascript
 $('#form_id').on('beforeValidate', function (e) {